floklimm/contagionMap/README.md

 Python library that allows the construction of contagion maps from network data.

-This code accompanies the preprint "Topological data analysis of truncated contagion maps" by Florian Klimm (2022) [Link](https://arxiv.org/abs/2203.01720).
+This code accompanies the publication "Topological data analysis of truncated contagion maps" by Florian Klimm, Chaos 32, 073108 (2022) [Link](https://aip.scitation.org/doi/10.1063/5.0090114) .

 This code also allows the construction of non-truncated contagion maps as originally introduced in